 - Try new hobbies that interest you.
 Finding new hobbies can keep you motivated to stay in recovery and provide a distraction from triggers and cravings.

 - Attend group meetings.
 Group meetings help to provide new perspectives and insight on your recovery journey.
 If you are not comfortable with 12-step meetings, there are other types of support groups you can attend.

 - Be mindful.
 Mindfulness can help you remain in the here and now when you start to feel overwhelmed by your lifelong recovery journey.
 Instead of worrying about the future, just focus on today.

 - Stay in touch with yourself.
 Keep a journal, either paper or digital, to record your thoughts, feelings, and triggers as they arise.\

 Recovery can be the most challenging and rewarding thing you do for yourself.
 While completing a treatment program is worth celebrating, it does not mean that the treatment journey is over.
-Recovery is a choice that you must actively choose every day for the rest of your life.
+Recovery is a choice that you must actively make every day for the rest of your life.
 This involves staying engaged in your recovery.
 Sober Life is a drug and alcohol treatment center that offers continuing treatment programs for individuals recovering from mental health and substance use disorders.
 Our HealthyU Alumni Program offers check-in meetings, sober activities, and other tools to help you stay engaged and committed to your recovery.
 The alumni program even offers opportunities to serve and help others who are new to treatment and recovery.
-For more information about our treatment options, or for more about the importance of treatment engagement, call us today at (619) 542-9542.
+For more information about our treatment options or for more about the importance of treatment engagement, call us today at (619) 542-9542.